 run some other About Modules.

-The command - Executes a command on a remote node module does not support shell variables and things like piping.
-If we want to execute a module using a shell, use the ‘shell’ module instead.
+The command - Executes a command on a remote node module does not support extended shell syntax like piping and redirects (although shell variables will always work).
+If your command requires shell-specific syntax, use the shell module instead.
 Read more about the differences on the About Modules page.

 Using the shell - Execute commands in nodes. module looks like this: